Percepio Detect – Evaluation Package

 Get-ChildItem -Path . -Recurse | Unblock-File

-You can reduce the RAM usage of the solution using the following settings:
+You can a reduce the device-side RAM usage of the solution by tweaking the following settings:

-• DFM_CFG_MAX_PAYLOAD_CHUNK_SIZE in DFM/config/dfmConfig.h: If the payload is larger than the buffer size, it is divided into multiple smaller chunks that are sent one by one.
+• DFM_CFG_MAX_PAYLOAD_CHUNK_SIZE in DFM/config/dfmconfig.h: This controls the main RAM buffer in DFM, that holds the current payload chunk.
+If the payload is larger than this buffer size, it is divided into multiple smaller chunks that are sent one by one.
 Default is 2000 bytes.
+Reducing this will result in more chunks (files) created, but each one is smaller and less RAM is needed by DFM.

 • TRC_CFG_STREAM_PORT_BUFFER_SIZE in TraceRecorder/streamports/RingBuffer/config/trcStreamPortConfig.h: The size of the TraceRecorder event buffer.
 Default is 5000 bytes.
 This decides how long trace history that is provided with the alerts.